 1. Salesforce Mass Update via Data Loader Using CSV

 When it comes to the most popular method of updating data in bulk, updating via CSV files takes the first place.
-No wonder it is so widely used as for those people who have hundreds or thousands of records in a CSV file and who need to update records asap that is a perfect and fastest solution.
+No wonder it is so widely used for those people who have hundreds or thousands of records in a CSV file and who need to update records asap that is the perfect and fastest solution.

 Taking the below steps, you will be able to mass update tasks in Salesforce, mass update addresses in Salesforce or any other SFDC records in the similar way.